-You are trying to convey a 3-D world in 2-D. Try to include elements that pull the viewer into the picture and create a sense of depth.
+You are trying to convey a three dimensional world in two dimensions.
+Try to include elements that pull the viewer into the picture and create a sense of depth.
 Look for natural lines that move into the picture.
-Have foregrounds that lead the eye into the background.
-Sometimes shooting vertically can help this, like the picture at right.
+Have foregrounds that lead the eye into the background in your snorkeling photography.
+Sometimes shooting vertically can help this, like in the tube sponges image.

 Tip #5 – Convey Size

 Like the tip above, showing size is hard in two dimensions.
 If what is interesting about your subject is how big or small it is, try and include something else in the frame that gives the viewer a sense of scale or contrast.

 For example, look at the huge Tarpon in the picture below.
 It came right at me, and I got a picture of it by itself.
 But I knew that its size would not be conveyed so I intentionally waited for it to cross in front of many other fish, and cropped out the tail, to give a bit of mystery to just how big it really was.